minjong-ha/minjong-ha.github.io/docs/_posts/2022-08-08-vm-image-versioning.markdown

 Above image represents the header (metadata) of qcow2 file.
 "qcow2" image can be divided to seven sectors: Header, L1 Table, Refcount Table, More Refcount Blocks, Snapshot Headers, L2 Tables and Data Reserved (data cluster).
+Header includes metadata of qcow2 image such as number of snapshot it has, actual(current) size, virtual(maximum) size, and etc.
+L1 Table, L2 Table and Refcount Table, More Refcount Blocks are two-level tables for managing data allocation with Copy-on-Write (CoW).

 ## qcow2 Data Allocation